Maersk Alabama hijacking: Hostage situation

-A stand-off began on 9 April, between Bainbridge, Halyburton, and the pirates' lifeboat from Maersk Alabama, on which they held Phillips hostage.
+A stand-off began on 9 April between Bainbridge, Halyburton, and the pirates on the lifeboat from Maersk Alabama with Phillips held hostage.
 The lifeboat was covered and contained plenty of food and water but lacked basic comforts, including a toilet or ventilation.
 Bainbridge was equipped with a ScanEagle unmanned aerial vehicle and rigid-hulled inflatable boats.
 Both vessels stayed several hundred yards away, out of the pirates' range of fire.
 A P-3C Orion surveillance aircraft secured aerial footage and reconnaissance.
 Radio communication between the two ships was established.
 Four foreign vessels held by pirates headed towards the scene.
 A total of 54 hostages were on two of the ships, citizens of China, Germany, Russia, the Philippines, Tuvalu, Indonesia, and Taiwan.

 On 10 April, Phillips attempted to escape from the lifeboat, but was recaptured after the captors fired shots.
+(Phillips later stated this was not an escape attempt.)
 The pirates then threw a phone and a two-way radio dropped to them by the U.S. Navy into the ocean, fearing the Americans were somehow using the equipment to give instructions to Phillips.
 The U.S. Navy dispatched another amphibious assault ship, USS Boxer, to the site off the Horn of Africa.
 The pirates' strategy was to link up with their comrades, who were holding various other hostages, and to get Phillips to Somalia where they could hide him and make a rescue more difficult for the Americans.
 Anchoring near shore would allow them to land quickly if attacked.
-Negotiations were ongoing between the pirates and the captain of Bainbridge and FBI hostage negotiators.
+Negotiations were ongoing between the pirates and Commander Frank Castellano of the Bainbridge and FBI hostage negotiators.
 The captors were also communicating with other pirate vessels by satellite phone.

 However, negotiations broke down hours after the pirates fired on Halyburton not long after sunrise on Saturday, 11 April.
 The American frigate did not return fire and "did not want to escalate the situation".
 No crew members of Halyburton were injured from the gunfire, as the shots were fired haphazardly by a pirate from the front hatch of the lifeboat.
 "We are safe and we are not afraid of the Americans.
-We will defend ourselves if attacked," one of the pirates told Reuters by satellite phone.
+We will defend ourselves if attacked", one of the pirates told Reuters by satellite phone.
 Phillips' family had gathered at his farmhouse in Vermont awaiting a resolution to the situation.
 Later that day, Maersk Alabama arrived in the port of Mombasa under U.S. military escort.
-An 18-man security team was on board.
 The FBI then secured the ship as a crime scene.
-Commander Frank Castellano of USS Bainbridge stated that as the winds picked up, tensions rose among the pirates and "we calmed them" and persuaded the pirates to be towed by the destroyer.
+Castellano stated that as the winds picked up, tensions rose among the pirates and "we calmed them" and persuaded the pirates to be towed by the destroyer.